 Design for Entertaining, When the Kitchen Takes Center Stage

 If your entertaining style involves caterers or formal dining, a butler’s pantry is indispensable.
 See the adjacent pro kitchen.
-In this luxury home, a galley-style butler’s pantry connects the formal dining room with the food preparation area, providing countertop space for serving and storage for crystal and china.
+In this luxury home, a galley-style butler’s pantry connects the formal dining room with the food preparation area.
+Furthermore, providing countertop space for serving and storage for crystal and china.

 This open kitchen is ready to handle a crowd.
-The hosts have multiple prep stations, and work zones are separated by guest-free traffic lanes.
-The adjacent built-in bar and expansive perimeter of peninsula and pass-through counters facilitate serving and mingling.
+Firstly, the hosts have multiple prep stations and work zones are separated by guest-free traffic lanes.
+Second, the adjacent built-in bar and expansive perimeter of peninsula and pass-through counters facilitate serving and mingling.
 Design by Sammi Lindemann